TJVering/EDUGraphAPI/README.md

 }
 ~~~

-Notice that the changeable properties JobTitle, Department, Mobile are virtual.
-Classes in DifferentialQuery folder will create a proxy type for User and override these virtual properties for change tracking.
+Notice that the changeable properties *JobTitle*, *Department*, *Mobile* are virtual.
+Classes in **DifferentialQuery** folder will create a proxy type for the User type and override these virtual properties for change tracking.

-In **UserSyncService**, we demonstrate how to use the  **DifferentialQueryService** to send different query and get different result.
+In **UserSyncService** class, we demonstrate how to use the **DifferentialQueryService** to send differential query and get differential result.

 ```c#
 var differentialQueryService = new DifferentialQueryService(/**/);